wingchen/edge-os/README.md

 # Target Features

 - [x] SSH: ssh in from remote without port-forwarding
+- [ ] RDP: support rdp so that we will be able to remote desktop in
-- [ ] Metrics: collect basic CPU/Memory/Disk/GPU metrics
+- [x] Metrics: collect basic CPU/Memory/Disk/Tmp/Process metrics
 - [ ] Metrics: user defined metrics that can be sent to EdgeOS via file socket
 - [ ] Manual Edge Software Update: provide a clean way for the daemon running on edge to update
 - [ ] Security: to make sure that we control where packets can be sent and received